Up to 50% off sofas & mattresses — limited‑time deals.

 Pro Tips for Crate and Barrel Sofa

-• If you’re petite, test whether you can plant your feet without scooting forward; depth fit matters more than softness.
+• If you’re petite, test whether you can plant your feet without scooting forward; depth fit usually matters more than softness.

 FAQs